U.S. refiners in path of Storm Barry to keep running

 Exxon Mobil Corp (XOM.N) plans to run its 502,500 barrel-per-day (bpd) Baton Rouge, Louisiana, refinery through Barry’s expected slow move across the state this weekend, said sources familiar with plant operations.

-Royal Dutch Shell Plc’s (RDSa.L) refineries in Norco and Convent, Louisiana, also plan to remain in operation with essential personnel, as the state is drenched with as much as two feet (61 cm) of rain, sources familiar with operations at those plants said.
+Royal Dutch Shell Plc’s (RDSa.L) refineries in Norco and Convent, Louisiana, also plan to remain in operation with essential personnel, as the state is drenched with as much as 2 feet (61 cm) of rain, sources familiar with operations at those plants said.

-Exxon did not immediately respond to a request for comment.
-Shell operations are continuing at the two Louisiana refineries, spokesman Ray Fisher said.
+Exxon is taking steps to minimize the risk of heavy rain to its workers and equipment, said spokesman Jeremy Eikenberry, who added that its Baton Rouge and other U.S. Gulf Coast plants were operating normally.
+Shell operations also were continuing at the two Louisiana refineries, spokesman Ray Fisher said.

+“Flooding rains could be the main story from this system as it heads toward Louisiana with some locations closing in on 15-inch totals through early next week,” said Bradley Harvey, a meterologist with space technologies firm Maxar Technologies (MAXR.N).

 Barry has shut 1 million barrels per day (bpd) of U.S. Gulf of Mexico oil production, one-half of the region’s daily crude and 44% of its natural gas output, according to the U.S. Bureau of Safety and Environmental Enforcement.